yggdrasilradio/omni84/README.md

 Based on the code, it was developed before the Coco3 came out, using an EDTASM+ cartridge.
 The font is based on the old IBM OCR font.

+I've included PDF scans of the listing we started with, which has interesting scribbled margin notes.

 Commands:

 * `ENTER PORT1` (or `PORT2` or `PORT3`)